env(1p) - phpMan

 invokes the command mygrep with a new PATH value as the only entry in

-its environment.
-In this case, PATH is used to locate mygrep, which
+for conformance.
+In this case, PATH is used to locate mygrep, which is

 RATIONALE